-The oversight board monitors PET's processing of data concerning natural and legal persons in all respects.
-In that connection, it is empowered to demand all types of information and all material of importance for its own operation.
+In connection to its tasks, the oversight board is empowered to demand all types of information and all material of importance for its own operation.
 The supervisory body has access to all premises etc. of PET at all times, including IT systems.
 As part of its activity, the supervisory body may issue opinions.